luke-sutton/Writerside-Web-Dev-Notes/topics/Constructors.md

 }
 ```

-THis allows us to remove one of the constructors, this will have the same effect that a Rectangle object can
+This allows us to remove one of the constructors, this will have the same effect that a Rectangle object can
 be created with only the width and height values provided and it will be given a default name.